 The Southern Museum will soon break ground on a 15,000-square-foot expansion to its research center.
 Once complete, the Southern Museum will be home to one of the largest centers for researchers, scholars and historians studying southeastern railroads of the United States.

-The Museum’s extensive archives collection includes more than 45,000 rare railroad photographs through the David W. Salter Collection, a one-of-a-kind glass plate negative collection of Glover Machine Works locomotives and thousands of Southern Railway-related documents through the Southern Railway Historical Association Collections.
+The Museum’s extensive archives collection includes more than 45,000 rare railroad photographs through the David W. Salter Collection, and a one-of-a-kind glass plate negative collection of Glover Machine Works locomotives.

 Groundbreaking for the $1.1 million expansion project is currently scheduled for 2014.